GoogleCloudPlatform/cloud-foundation-fabric/fast/docs/0-bootstram-user-iam.md

 ## Decision

-What the decided is to leave those external commands in place, as the hurdle is minimal and not worth the expense and risks of removing it.
+What we decided is to leave those external commands in place, as the hurdle is minimal and not worth the expense and risks of removing it.

 ## Consequences